HB9SL – An effective antenna for portable QRP?

 We will talk about the antenna with respect to use on the 80 meters band, although with appropriate scaling, it can be made for use on any amateur HF band.
 Moreover, for example on 20 meters, its dimensions will be quite acceptable for mounting on a small roof, and it will work better than the equivalent GP antenna.

 The lengths of the two parts of the antenna at each side of the supporting mast are the same and calculated as: l1 = l2 = 0.492λ.
 The feed point is located on the left side of the antenna as shown in the diagram below at a distance of l3 = 0.139λ.
 The angle at the vertex is about 140 °.
 The height of the mast should be approximately 0.18λ and the height of the small masts supporting the ends of the antenna wires should be about 0.0Зλ.

-Following on from the “love” of this type of antenna in Eastern Europe, I have found another well-written article from Boris Stepanov (RU3AX), in Moscow in 2016 (this can be read directly at http://meandr.org/en/archives/34595- which is a machine-translated page).
-This I have also copied here and corrected some of the mechanical translation into English with full respect and acknowledgement given to the original author.
+Following on from the “love” of this type of antenna in Eastern Europe, I have found another well-written article from Boris Stepanov (RU3AX), in Moscow in 2016.
+I have copied the article here and corrected some of the machine translation errors with full respect and acknowledgement given to the original author.

 The low-frequency, with vertical polarization

 Antennas with vertical polarization, beginning with the classic quarter-wave GP vertical, have been popular with amateur radio operators.
 There are several reasons.
 First of all, most of them have a circular or near-circular radiation pattern in the azimuth plane.
 This is important in amateur radio for simple antennas, because the potential contacts may be in any direction.
 Secondly, they usually have in the vertical plane a close to the ground radiation pattern which is important for DX-contacts.
 Thirdly, they are easy to construct and install in a limited space such as on the roofs of residential buildings or a portable site.